 Among the wholesale clubs, Costco said net sales rose 12 percent in May to $5.8 billion and comp sales increased 5 percent, excluding gasoline.
 CE was among the strongest categories, particularly cameras, computers, cell phones and navigation devices.
 TV sales continued to lag, however, with both unit and dollar volume down by the mid-single digits.

 At Wal-Mart’s Sam’s Club division, net sales rose 7.3 percent to $3.8 billion and comp sales increased 3.6 percent excluding gasoline, with video games among its strongest May sellers.

 At BJ’s Wholesale Club, net sales rose nearly 16 percent to $824.3 million and comp sales increased 6.8 percent excluding gasoline.
 Video games were among its strongest performing categories and room air and TVs were among its weakest.

 Frank Badillo, senior economist for market research firm TNS Retail Forward, attributed the gains to the federal stimulus checks.
-"Shoppers are counting on those tax rebates for everyday spending and even a few big-ticket purchases,” he said, noting that the effect should last for several more months as the checks continue to mail.
+“Shoppers are counting on those tax rebates for everyday spending and even a few big-ticket purchases,” he said, noting that the effect should last for several more months as the checks continue to mail.